Sylius/Sylius/UPGRADE-1.13.md

    and should be used only this way.

 1. The `Sylius\Bundle\ShippingBundle\Provider\Calendar` and `Sylius\Bundle\ShippingBundle\Provider\DateTimeProvider`
    have been deprecated and will be removed in Sylius 2.0.
 Use `Symfony\Component\Clock\Clock` instead.
-Note: this class is available since Symfony 6.2.

 1. Since catalog promotion action and scope validations have been rewritten to be more inline with symfony, the previous abstraction has been deprecated.
 This includes: